Best practices from capability experts

 Begin by agreeing on the basics.
 Define your enterprise's business capabilities and the ways in which they help your company meet strategic objectives across functions and business areas.
 Enterprise Architects, or Business Relationship Managers, should co-operate with functional leaders to examine business processes and develop agreed-upon Business Capabilities.

-LeanIX advises to go for breadth rather than depth when listing Capabilities.
-An analysis of its top 100 customers reveals that most companies favour entering Capabilities into a two-level chart: their most critical ones at the top (level 1); the numerous corresponding processes and team-based Capabilities that underlie them on the bottom (level 2).
+LeanIX advises going for breadth rather than depth when listing Capabilities.
+An analysis of its top 100 customers reveals that most companies favor entering Capabilities into a two-level chart: their most critical ones at the top (level 1); the numerous corresponding processes and team-based Capabilities that underlie them on the bottom (level 2).

 Note: the total number of Business Capabilities should be large enough to make meaningful distinctions between Capabilities yet not so vast so that they can't be managed effectively.

 Image 1: Example of a two-level Business Capability map.
 Source: LeanIX

 2. Segment & Prioritize

 Once defined, Capabilities should be prioritized based on if they deliver strategic value or competitive advantage for the organization (read: if they are necessary for a business's success).
 LeanIX recommends assessing capabilities according to defined criteria, one either simple (“does this capability have importance: yes or no”) or detailed (determined by customer value over financial impact).
 The alignment and degree of support of individual business strategies will help to understand each Capability’s strategic importance.